RiskIdent/gocrud/README.md

 - Go 1.20 (or higher)
 - A way to run MongoDB locally, e.g via a container using [Podman](https://podman.io/)
+- Docker installed on your machine
+- Docker Compose for orchestrating multi-container setups (optional)

 ### Running locally